 The recovery times for HFTP are more attractive.
 In the case of a lost link, HF requires N slots (whose duration equals a packet plus a turnaround time) to identify a relay.
 Thereafter, one additional packet time and turnaround time are required in each token rotation.
 In an example ten-node network, this amounts to a pause of less than 30 s while identifying the relay and lengthening the token rotation time by a bit over 2%.

 In the case of colliding rings, HFTP networks will experience packet collisions until one of the nodes initiates the ring merger, while WTRP nodes will go silent as soon as they detect the foreign ring.
 However, once a MERGE_RINGS request is received and accepted, the merging rings will resume normal data transfers after (N + 1) packet + turnaround times (i.e., after the SET_SUCCESSOR and the fast token rotation of the DOUBLE_TIME_TOKEN).
-This amounts to less than 30 s in an example ten-node network.
+This amounts to less than 30 s in an example ten-node network, even faster when wider bandwidths are used.